microsoft/coyote/docs/concepts/specifications.md

 heuristics: it considers a sufficiently long and hot execution as a proxy for a liveness violation.
 You can configure a bound beyond which executions are considered infinite using the `--liveness-temperature-threshold` argument on the [coyote tool](../get-started/using-coyote.md).

-[Keep reading](liveness-checking.md) to learn more on how liveness checking all works.
+Read this [how-to guide](../how-to/liveness-checking.md) to learn how to effectively test for liveness bugs using Coyote.